ntustison/ANTsXMouseBrainMapping/Manuscript/stitched.md

 stripe artifacts can be latched onto by the registration algorithm as unintended features that are then misregistered to non-analogous structures in the AllenCCFv3.
-We address these artifacts by fitting a 3D bandstop (notch) filter to target the frequency of the strip patterns and removing them prior to the image registration.
+We address these artifacts by fitting a 3D bandstop (notch) filter to target the frequency of the stripe patterns and removing them prior to the image registration.

 * _Inhomogeneity correction_.
 Regional intensity inhomogeneity can also occur